An original Filipino musical is slated to be staged on July 7 at the Myer Horowitz Theatre in the University of Alberta in Edmonton.

 The town of Gabaldon where the story unfolds, for example, is the name of the street where her family’s ancestral home sits and the school in the musical is based on a school that sits at the top of the real Gabaldon street.
 She adds, “It’s really bits and pieces of our family’s history so you can say it’s very personal for me.”

 Floresca is a writer for Filipino media network ABS-CBN.
-Among her writing credits are television series Ipaglaban Mo, Pasion de Amor, A Beautiful Affair and the film You Changed My Life.
+Among her writing credits are the television series Ipaglaban Mo, Pasion de Amor, A Beautiful Affair and the film You Changed My Life.
 She credits her aunt, Virginia Cawagas, for encouraging her to put those childhood memories and stories together for a book.
 But Floresca comes from a musical family.
 “I guess the idea to turn it into a musical sort of just came together naturally,” Floresca quips.

 Musical director Erica Cawagas wrote the original score for Emma the Musical over a span of two years.
 She received the Cultural Diversity in the Arts program grant from the Edmonton Arts Council, City of Edmonton and Edmonton Community Foundation early this year.